Structural engineers are creative innovators, they use maths and science to design structures, solve problems, and shape the world around them

-- Self-employment is possible as the building of a structure involves projects that are put out to tender.
+Working hours are usually 9am to 5pm, Monday to Friday, with some occasional evening and weekend work where necessary.
+Self-employment is possible as the building of a structure involves projects that are put out to tender.
 Some structural engineers work on a contract basis (and become known as 'contract engineers') and some set up their own consultancies.

-- Career breaks are possible once you are qualified.
+Career breaks are possible once you are qualified.
 Stay up to date with progressions in the industry and get help with finding work again by becoming a member of The Institution of Structural Engineers (IStructE).

 The career of a structural engineer is open to graduates of civil or structural engineering.
-If you have a degree in another engineering or science discipline, you may also be able to enter the profession but it could take longer and you may be limited as to how far you can progress.
+If you have a degree in another engineering or science discipline, you may also be able to enter the profession, but it could take longer and you may be limited as to how far you can progress.

-Graduate structural engineers work towards the professional qualifications of Associate-Member and Chartered Member with The Institution of Structural Engineers (IStructE).
-To become an Associate-Member (AMIStructE), you must have a degree that is accredited by IStructE.
+Graduate structural engineers work towards the professional qualifications of Associate Member and Chartered Member with IStructE.
+To become an Associate Member (AMIStructE), you must have a degree that is accredited by the IStructE.
 A list of accredited courses is available from the Joint Board of Moderators (JBM).
 Some equivalent qualifications may also be accepted.
-Contact IStructE for full details.
+Contact the IStructE for full details.

-To progress on to become a Chartered Member (MIStructE) with IStructE, you will need to have an accredited Masters qualification or equivalent.
+To progress on to become a Chartered Member (MIStructE) with the IStructE, you will need to have an accredited Masters qualification or equivalent.
 A list of relevant courses is available on the JBM website.